-Expats anticipating doing business in Australia are sure to find that the friendly yet professional corporate atmosphere of the country provides exciting opportunities for business dealings.
-Being predominately a market economy in the throes of embracing internationalisation, Australia has evolved into one of the easiest and most interesting countries in which to do business in the world.
+Expats hoping to do business in Australia are sure to find that the friendly yet professional corporate atmosphere of the country provides good opportunities for business dealings.
+In fact, expats often report that Australia is one of the easiest countries in which to do business.

-The approach to management in Australia is consultative, pragmatic and strictly non-hierarchical.
-Those in positions of relative power are accorded respect in virtue of their human and interpersonal qualities, not simply because they happen to be the boss.
+The approach to management in Australia is consultative, pragmatic and egalitarian.
+Those in positions of power are given respect because of their interpersonal and decision-making skills, not simply because they happen to be ‘the boss’.

-In Australia, managers must take care not to appear aloof or out-of-touch with the members of their team – all members are equally important to the collective wellbeing of the group.
-Everyone is encouraged to air their opinions and ideas regularly.
-A wonderful feature of the Australian business world is that this egalitarian ethos provides opportunities for colleagues to form close personal bonds with one another.
+In Australia, all employees tend to be seen as equally important to the collective wellbeing of the group.
+Everyone is encouraged to share their opinions and ideas regularly, and this egalitarian ethos often leads to colleagues forming close personal bonds with one another.